 If you aren’t planning to use your pass on that day, you can still provide your exchange order and ask that the pass activates on whichever day works best for you.

 Getting from Tokyo Station to Nagano Station

-Tokyo Station is the largest train station in Japan.
-With numerous lines servicing the station and a labyrinth of platforms, tunnels, and underground shopping areas, navigating your way to the shinkansen can be challenging for first-timers or Tokyoites alike!
+Tokyo Station is one of the largest stations in Japan.
+With numerous lines servicing the station and a labyrinth of platforms, tunnels, and underground shopping areas, navigating your way to the shinkansen can be challenging for first-timers and Tokyoites alike!

-The shinkanasen access gates are divided by region – those servicing the lines running to the north/east and those running to the south/west.
-Nagano Station is on the Hokuriku Line and is accessed via the gates marked Shinkansen North Transfer.
+Multiple shinkansen lines operate to and from Tokyo Station and access to each shinkansen is divided by region – those servicing the lines running to the north/east and those running to the south/west.

-As you can see in the images above, these platforms service several shinkansen lines and are clearly labelled both outside and inside of the gates.
+As you can see from the images above, platforms service multiple shinkansen lines which are clearly labelled both outside and inside of the gates.
 If you are heading to Nagano Station, ensure that you entering one of these gates.
 Where many visitors get confused and ultimately lost, is by accessing the gates for Tokaido/Sanyo Shinkansen Lines (running to the south/west of Tokyo).

-If you are using the JR Rail Pass, no one will check which train you are intending to use, meaning that if you’ve entered the wrong section of the station, you won’t see your train listed and suddenly, you’re feeling lost!
+If you are using the JR Rail Pass, no one will check which train you are intending to use.
+You simply show your pass at the window and they will let you pass through the gates.
+Meaning that if you’ve entered the wrong area, you won’t see your train listed and suddenly, you’re feeling lost!
 Avoid this by following the directions above and making sure you enter the correct section.